britive/terraform-provider-britive/docs/resources/application.md

 }
 ```

--> The `properties` and `sensitive_properties` in the above example are mandatory for creating a valid Google Workspace application.

 ~> This resource does not track changes made to `sensitive_properties` through the Britive console.
 > **Properties:**
 > - `displayName`: Application Name.